-• For branch risk profile, ESCC monthly monitoring focuses on exposures subject to E&S policy, and concentration ratios are reported.
+- For branch risk profile, ESCC monthly monitoring focuses on exposures subject to E&S policy, and concentration ratios are reported.
 The analysis lies on ESCC risk responsible, and it is integrated in the overall profile assessment of the branch.
-This exercise is presented once a month in the RCF and "key take aways" and an executive summary is made available for ERF Members.
+This exercise is presented once a month in the RCF and "key take aways" and an executive summary is made available for ERF Members. - A client level Climate Change materiality assessment is conducted annually, following a corporate methodology that it is applied to local portfolios.
+The analysis is conducted by local ESCC responsible, and it is presented both to RCF.